-The following PI & Clinical Negligence guidance note Produced in partnership with Andrew Ritchie QC of 9 Gough Square provides comprehensive and up to date legal information covering:
+The following PI & Clinical Negligence practice note Produced in partnership with Andrew Ritchie QC of 9 Gough Chambers provides comprehensive and up to date legal information covering:

 A patient’s search for a proper explanation about what went wrong, for an apology and for a promise that such mistakes will not be repeated is often more important than compensation.
 Complaints may concern errors in diagnosis, poor communication from doctors, delay, misleading advice and many other forms of poor treatment or lack of treatment.